-- Revelation = Delivery; Illumination = Reception: God has assured that the scriptural message is accurately encoded and decoded for humanity through the auspices of the Holy Spirit.
+- Spirit.
 What remains is the faithful translation and interpretation of His message by each believer. - Revelation and Inspiration relate to the delivery side of the message for which God assumes authority. - Illumination relates to the reception side we must cooperate with the Holy Spirit to properly receive and understand God's message.
 We have an important role to play in receiving and decoding God's message through the auspices of the Spirit within us. - To see with faith is to believe.
-Seeing is not believing, but believing is seeing.
-Faith in the context of reasonable doubt will always be a challenge, but the more God becomes real to us in relational intimacy, the more reasonable it becomes to hold faith. - Illumination is a faith issue in the inner-man.
-It is spiritual and it is true, but it is hard to render into worldly thoughts and words. - Unbelievers can read and understand truths revealed in scripture, but they cannot believe it and be transformed by it without the illumination of the Holy Spirit. - Inspiration = the work of the Spirit in guiding the Biblical writers. - Illumination = the work of the Spirit on the hearts and minds of believers to know and understand Biblical truth.
+However, seeing is not believing; rather, believing is seeing.
+Faith in the context of reasonable doubt will always be a challenge, but the more God becomes real to us in relational intimacy, the more reasonable it becomes to hold faith. - Illumination is a faith issue in the inner man.
+It is spiritual and it is true, but it is hard to render into worldly thoughts and words. - Unbelievers can read and understand truths revealed in scripture, but they cannot believe it and be transformed by it without the illumination of the Holy Spirit. - Inspiration = the work of the Spirit in guiding the Biblical writers to capture God's Truth in the Bible. - Illumination = the work of the Spirit on the hearts and minds of believers to know and understand Biblical truth and connect with God through it.

-2.8 Human Authorship and Medium
+2.8 Human Authorship and Medium Expressing God's Truth to Humanity:

-- 2.6.1 God chose certain individuals through whom He would communicate His Truth to humanity. - 2.6.2 They were each uniquely prepared by their life & experiences to be receptive and responsive to the work of the Holy Spirit. - 2.6.3 Normal human Language at the time of contact was employed: Like the Incarnation where Jesus entered history at a particular time and cultural context. - 2.6.4 Normal human Literature was employed to preserve His message (literary) - 2.6.5 The message is not devoid of medium.
-Rather, message (content) is couched in medium (form).
-Hence, we need to study and understand the medium! ... not for its own sake, but to accurately appraise the content of the message. - 2.6.6 God authored not only the message [content] but also the medium [form].
-The literary qualities are inseparable from the truth.
-As well, an artistic medium enhances the impact of a message (eg. as with music). - 2.6.7 The more we can appreciate the medium of scripture, the more insight and understanding we can obtain of the message.
-Scripture is wonderfully complex, yet the message is not so esoteric that the simple can't respond to it.
+- 2.6.1 God chose certain individuals through whom He would communicate His Truth to humanity. - 2.6.2 Each individual was uniquely prepared by their life and experiences to be receptive and responsive to the work of the Holy Spirit.
+The Scripture captures both their strengths and weaknesses as Fallen humans in expressing God's Truth. - 2.6.3 Normal human Language at the time of contact was employed: Like the Incarnation where Jesus entered history at a particular time and cultural context. - 2.6.4 Normal human Literature was employed to preserve His message (literary).
+God used the human medium in use at the time to capture His Truth. - 2.6.5 The message is not devoid of the human medium.
+Rather, the message (content) is couched in the medium (form).
+Hence, we need to study and understand the medium in its context.
+This is not for its own sake, but to accurately appraise the content of the message. - 2.6.6 God authored not only the message [content] but also the medium [form].
+The literary qualities are inseparable as the Truth.
+As well, the writers God employed used an artistic medium in capturing God's message, this enhances the impact of a message (eg. as with music). - 2.6.7 The more we can appreciate the medium of scripture, the more insight and understanding we can obtain of the message.
+Scripture is wonderfully complex, enough to challenge the brightest minds; yet the message is not so distant and esoteric that the simple can't respond to it.
 The more you see and understand God's plan of redemption and how it has played out through redemptive history as recorded in Scripture, you cannot help but love and appreciate God more.

-2.9 Dual authorship -- 2 Pet 1:20f; Heb 1:1
+2.9 Dual Authorship -- 2 Pet 1:20f; Heb 1:1